lovesexwiki/lovesexwiki.github.io/docs/Come_As_You_Are_Emily_Nagoski/Chapter_9_Love_What_Is_True.md

 - **Medical messages**: You are deseased.

 > Sex causes disease and pregnancy, which makes it dangerous.
-But if you’re ready to take that risk, sexual functioning should happen in a particular way—desire, then arousal, then orgasm, preferably during intercourse, simultaneously with your partner — and when it doesn’t, there is a medical issue that you must address.
+But if you’re ready to take that risk, sexual functioning should happen in a particular way — desire, then arousal, then orgasm, preferably during intercourse, simultaneously with your partner — and when it doesn’t, there is a medical issue that you must address.
 Medically.
 With medication.
 Or possibly surgery.
 To the extent that a woman’s sexual response differs from a man’s, she is diseased — except for pregnancy, which is what sex is for.

 ## Why _confidence_ is not enough?